kaminrunde/firescout/docs/introduction/README.md

 **Mocking**: Firescout gives you the abillity to mock ANY function or variable regardless where it is or if it is exported or not.
 Of course the mocking is typesave too.

 Firescout is not opinionated about your setup and can be used in any modern frontend stack.
-But it works best in a setup with JSX and typescript (in your test-code).
+But it works best in a setup with JSX (React) and Typescript (in your test-code).